agronholm/typeguard/docs/userguide.rst

     from typeguard import check_type

-    # Raises TypeError if there's a problem
+    # Raises TypeCheckError if there's a problem
     check_type([1234], List[int])

 It's also useful for safely casting the types of objects dynamically constructed from